djimenezc/leetcode-exercises/README.md

 - Combinatorial problems, backtracking, e.g. permutations
 - Often involves recursion and is harder to analyze time complexity at first sight
 - Detailed code examples can be found in the backtracking section
-- Typically for n ≤ 12
+- Typically, for n ≤ 12

 ## Big O Notation Practice
 Answers for these questions will be at the end of this article.